About Fairafric

 The ingredients

 The factory actually gets cocoa mass or liquor, which are delivered in blocks.
-Then it goes through the different steps, such as adding the milk, which actually comes from Germany as there are no milk producers in Africa.
+Then it goes through the different steps, such as adding the milk, which actually comes from as there are no organic milk producers in Africa.
 Besides that, all are organic certified and Fairafric tries to get these products from as close as possible.
-That means, for , cocoa beans, pineapple, and mangos are from Ghana, sugar is as well from Africa, and other ingredients come from Europe or Asia.
-Besides the organic , Fairafric is certified and wants to become Kosher, Halal, ISO 14000 and Trade
+That means, for , cocoa beans, pineapple, and mangos are from Ghana, sugar is as well from Africa, and other ingredients come from or Asia.
+Besides the organic certification, Fairafric is FSSC 22000 certified and wants to become Kosher, , ISO 14000 and Fair Trade

 iMIS Food